"Hybrid Hydrogen Peroxide Technology for Viral Disinfection" in Book: Disinfection of Viruses

 Confirmation of Virological Suitability: Decon of Porous and Non Porous Materials, including N95 Masks

 Penn State University sought ways to safely decontaminate N95 respirators for reuse in response to the COVID-19 pandemic.
-They thoroughly tested CURIS System's ability to decontaminate against three (3) viruses including SARS-CoV-2, Herpes Simplex Virus 1 (HSV-1), and Coxsackie Virus B3 (CVB3), and two (2) bacteria, including Pseudomonas and Geobacillus Stearothermophilus.
-Without fail, CURIS' easy-to-use system and protocols successfully killed all tested germs.
+They thoroughly tested CURIS System's ability to decontaminate against three (3) viruses including SARS-CoV-2, Herpes Simplex Virus 1 (HSV-1), and Coxsackie Virus B3 (CVB3), and two (2) bacteria, including Pseudomonas and Geobacillus stearothermophilus.
+Without fail, CURIS' easy-to-use system and protocols successfully killed all tested pathogens.
 Additionally, it was proven that all treated respirators remained fully functional.
 This study is published on MedRxiv.org.
-In partnership with Pathogo LLC.

 Request this study